 If your date is a fellow globetrotter, your travel stories can make for a fun, low-pressure conversation topic, while still allowing you to learn something meaningful about each other’s personalities, interests, and values.

-If you’re on the lookout for that next adventure, you’ll find lots of inspiration in our travel section, including unforgettable cruise destinations and inspiring places to visit in the UK.
+If you’re on the lookout for that next adventure, you’ll find plenty of inspiration in our travel section, including unforgettable cruise destinations and inspiring places to visit in the UK.
 Or, why not browse travel deals below?

 7. Address dealbreakers early on